jordyv/prometheus-p1-exporter/README.md

 ```
 Usage of ./prometheus-p1-exporter:
-  -interval duration
-        Interval between metric reads (default 10s)
   -listen string
         Listen address for HTTP metrics (default "127.0.0.1:8888")
-  -mock
-        Use dummy source instead of ttyUSB0 socket
-  -verbose
-        Verbose output logging
 ```

-By default, the exporter will collect metrics from `/dev/ttyUSB0` every 10 seconds and export the metrics to an HTTP endpoint at `http://127.0.0.1:8888/metrics`.
+The exporter will collect metrics from `/dev/ttyUSB0` every second and export the metrics to an HTTP endpoint at `http://127.0.0.1:8888/metrics`.
 This endpoint can be added to your Prometheus configuration.

 Example metrics page: